TRACK: RURAL AMERICA

 How we address economic development challenges affecting growth and prosperity today can change the future landscape.
 Speaker will discuss how regional economic strategies affect communities and the fundamental strategies behind efforts that work.

-Speaker: Matthew Chase, Executive Director, National Association of Counties, Washington, DC
+Speaker: Emilia Istrate, Director of Research and Outreach, National Association of Counties, Washington, DC

 Innovation & Collaboration: Our Role in Strengthening the Rural Economy